 1969: Golda Meir becomes the first female prime minister of Israel and the world's third woman to hold such an office.
 She would serve as prime minister until after the end of the Yom Kippur War in 1974 and died from lymphoma in 1978.

-1967: Singer-songwriter and rock musician Billy Corgan, best known as the frontman for the rock band Smashing Pumpkins, is born in Elk Grove Village, Ill.
+1967: Singer-songwriter and rock musician Billy Corgan, best known as the frontman for the rock band Smashing Pumpkins, is born in Elk Grove Village, Illinois.

 1967: "Purple Haze" is released in the United Kingdom as the second single of the Jimi Hendrix Experience.
 The song would be released three months later in the United States, peaking at No. 3 in the U.K. and No. 65 in the U.S.

-1964: Actor Rob Lowe, the star of movies such as "The Outsiders," "About Last Night…" and "St. Elmo's Fire," and the TV shows "The West Wing," "Brothers & Sisters" and "Parks and Recreation," is born in Charlottesville, Va.
+1964: Actor Rob Lowe, the star of movies such as "The Outsiders," "About Last Night…" and "St. Elmo's Fire," and the TV shows "The West Wing," "Brothers & Sisters," "Parks and Recreation" and "The Grinder," is born in Charlottesville, Virginia.

 1959: During the Tibetan uprising against China, Tenzin Gyatso, the 14th and current Dalai Lama, flees Tibet for India after two artillery shells landed near his palace.
 He would eventually settle in Dharamshala, India, where he established a Tibetan government in exile.